Clausi/phpbb-epgp/README.md

 ## phpBB permissions
 phpbb-epgp will create permissions to administrate and view the epgp system in your forum.
 Assign these permissions to your groups or specific users.
-* User permissions can be found on "user-permissions - misc - can use raidplaner"
+* User permissions can be found on "user-permissions - misc - can use epgp"
-* Admin permissions can be found on "administrative permissions - misc - can manage epgp" Make sure you grant view access for your members and admin access for your epgp-masters.
+* Admin permissions can be found on "administrative permissions - misc - can manage epgp"

+Make sure you grant view access for your members and admin access for your epgp-masters.

-Templates can also access phpBB template variable {U_EPGP} which will be true if current user has epgp-user privileges.
+Templates can also access phpBB template variable `{U_EPGP}` which will be true if current user has epgp-user privileges.

 ## epgp modul